Thyroid Diet Chart: 5 Foods for Hypothyroidism Diet Plan

 Too much consumption of raw cruciferous vegetables can have an adverse effect in individuals with iodine deficiency or those with hypothyroidism.

-Including coffee in a hypothyroidism diet may be crucial because there is evidence about coffee inhibiting the absorption of hypothyroid medications.
+Excluding coffee in a hypothyroidism diet may be crucial because there is evidence about coffee inhibiting the absorption of hypothyroid medications

 So avoiding coffee, especially before taking thyroid medications is nutritionist recommended.